Last updated on September 6th, 2024.

 Store

 The moist honey cake is rich with honey and brown sugar; both are a form of syrup that attacks moisture from its surroundings.
-This quality is good, meaning the cake will stay fresh for up to 3 days at room temperature.
+This quality is good, meaning the cake will stay fresh for 3-5 days at room temperature.
+Do not store in the refrigerator, it will get dry.

 To freeze, wrap the cool cake with plastic wrap or aluminum foil, place it in a plastic bag and freeze for up to two months.